 However, the merchants interested in being a part of Amazon vendor central advertising services should become members of the vendor central platform.
 As mentioned, this is an invite-only program currently.

 With Amazon vendor central, you’ll have more choices to create ads.
 Below is the list of ads available for vendors.

 Sponsored products are the most basic ad type available on Amazon.
 This category is common for both sellers and vendors.
 These ads are displayed on Amazon search results or a product details page.
 These ads feature one major product.
 You’ll have two targeting options: Automatic and manual targeting.
 In automatic targeting, you don’t need to perform any keyword research and set bids.
 Amazon automatically picks the search terms based on your product description.
-You need not create any setup to run the campaigns as Amazon algorithm defines the keywords.
+You need not create any setup to run the campaigns as the Amazon algorithm defines the keywords.
 On the other hand, manual targeting allows you to customize keywords as well as individual bids.

 No additional creative assets are required to create ad campaigns.

 When do you need these ads?

 Sponsored product ads create basic awareness of the product and generate more sales when the product has a huge demand.
 But you need to win the Vendor Buy Box if you want to use Sponsored product ads.

 Earlier called Amazon headline ads, Sponsored brand ads highlight your brand.
 This ad type was only native to vendor central, but recently Amazon introduced this option to seller central.